Understanding Fragile X & Autism

 Treating Autism

 Early intervention services are important for children from birth to 3 years old and include therapy to help the child interact with others.
-A parent suspecting autism or other developmental problems needs to work with their child’s doctor as soon as possible.
+A parent or caregiver suspecting autism or other developmental problems needs to work with their child’s doctor as soon as possible.

 Treatments beyond early intervention fall into the categories of behavior and communication, dietary, medication, and complementary medicine, which may include: